vicident/texture_nets/README.md

-Learn neural network from one image!
+Learn neural network using one image!

-# Pretrained generators
+## Pretrained generators
-You can find two iTorch notebooks as well as 8 pretrained models in `supplementary` directory.
+You can find two `iTorch` notebooks as well as 8 pretrained models in `supplementary` directory.
 You need a GPU (nn.SpatialBatchNormalization throws a error in CPU mode), `torch`, and `iTorch` installed to try them.

-# Train texture generator
+## Train texture generator

-## Prerequisites
+### Prerequisites
 - torch
 - torch.cudnn
 - [display](https://github.com/szym/display)